|

-Unlike in the Caribbean, the hurricanes in Bermuda are rarely of destructive nature, and hit the US coast more than they hit Bermuda.
-But they are quite unpredictable in nature and can get dangerous at times.
+Unlike in the Caribbean, the hurricanes in Bermuda are seldom catastrophic in nature.
+They strike the US east coast more than they strike Bermuda.
+But they are quite unpredictable in nature as they change direction and intensity, and can get dangerous at times when they pass close to or over the island, and cause serious damages to the infrastructure, properties and vegetation of Bermuda.

 Check out Hurricane Categories to know the level of damage a hurricane may cause to an island like Bermuda depending on its scale or category.